vmware-tanzu/velero/site/content/docs/main/restore-reference.md

     * Execute the resource’s `RestoreItemAction` [custom plugins](custom-plugins/), if you have configured one.

-    * Update the resource object’s namespace if a remapped namespace is specified.
+    * Update the resource object’s namespace if you've configured [namespace remapping](#restoring-into-a-different-namespace).

     * The `RestoreController` adds a `velero.io/backup-name` label with the backup name and a `velero.io/restore-name` with the restore name to the resource.
 This can help you easily identify restored resources and which backup they were restored from.